 Planning, strategy and evaluating sponsorship

 One thing that must be taken from this piece is the importance of strategic planning when it comes to the creation of your sports sponsorship plan.
 If the devil is in the detail (which it is) the same must be said for marketing returns and commercial benefits – which must be identified after a careful study of all the factors at play.

 It might seem converse, but it’s clear that bigger isn’t always better in motorsport sponsorship.
 In the positioning of sponsors’ logos, there are clever positions and small stratagems that can significantly increase brand exposure.
 Industry professionals know this well because they have reams of data and multiple case studies that prove it.

 The role of reporting is central in any sponsorship plan – through reports we can understand completely what the strengths and weaknesses of our operation are, allowing us to correct them, and calculate how well our sponsorship is going – and what might need to be changed.

 RTR Sports Marketing

-For more than 20 years, RTR Sports Marketing has specialised in sports sponsorship, with a particular focus on MotoGP and motorsport.
+For more than 20 years, RTR Sports Marketing has specialized in sports sponsorship, with a particular focus on MotoGP and motorsport.

-If you are interested in these topics, or if you want to deepen and share with us your sports marketing programmes, you can write to us at any time: firstname.lastname@example.org
+If you are interested in these topics, or if you want to deepen and share with us your sports marketing programs, you can write to us at any time: firstname.lastname@example.org